Azure/kubelogin/docs/book/src/cli/get-token.md

   -l, --login string                         Login method.
 Supported methods: devicecode, interactive, spn, ropc, msi, azurecli, workloadidentity.
 It may be specified in A
 AD_LOGIN_METHOD environment variable (default "devicecode")
       --password string                      password for ropc login flow.
 It may be specified in AAD_USER_PRINCIPAL_PASSWORD or AZURE_PASSWORD environment variable
+      --pop-enabled                          set to true to request a proof-of-possession/PoP token, or false to request a regular bearer token.
+Only works with interactive and spn login modes. --pop-claims must be provided if --pop-enabled is true
+      --pop-claims                           claims to include when requesting a PoP token, formatted as a comma-separated string of key=value pairs.
+Must include the u-claim, `u=ARM_ID` containing the ARM ID of the cluster (host). --pop-enabled must be set to true if --pop-claims are provided
       --server-id string                     AAD server application ID -t, --tenant-id string                     AAD tenant ID.
 It may be specified in AZURE_TENANT_ID environment variable --token-cache-dir string               directory to cache token (default "${HOME}/.kube/cache/kubelogin/")